anibihakeem/maven-toys/README.md

 ### Data Sourcing
 The dataset was gotten from [Kaggle](https://www.kaggle.com/datasets/mysarahmadbhat/toy-sales) including information about products, stores, daily sales transactions, and current inventory levels

-### Extraction Transformation and Laoding (ETL) and Data Cleaning
+### Extraction Transformation and Loading (ETL) and Data Cleaning
-Upon extracting the dataset to local machine, the dataset was imported into powerbi power query for Transformation
+Upon extracting the dataset to local machine, the dataset was imported into powerbi power query for Transformation.
+Duplicates, nulls and blanks were removed, typo errors were corrected and columns were formatted to the appropriate format.

+### Data Analysis

+* From the sales table